southrivertech/titandmz.pub/cloud-marketplace/linux/gettingstarted.md

-# DMZedge Enterprise Server - Linux Cloud Edition
+# DMZedge Server - Linux Cloud Edition

 Thank you for choosing DMZedge Server - Cloud Edition from South River Technologies.
 This is the Pay-as-you-go version of our solution, meaning that it will run fully featured without the need to purchase a license from South River Technologies.
 Simply fire up your DMZedge Server VM, and run your business.